 One such discovery was made by scientists at Harvard University, who have been able to convert Hydrogen (normally a gas) into a solid metal.

 Hydrogen is the most simple element in the universe, and for that reason it was the first to come into being.
-It consists only of a large positive particle called a proton, orbited by a much smaller negative particle called an electron.
-Hydrogen very rarely exists as this single atom – it almost always exists as a molecule of two Hydrogen atoms bonded together.
+It consists only of a large positive particle called a proton, orbited by a much smaller negative electron.
+Hydrogen rarely exists as a single atom – it almost always exists as a molecule of two Hydrogen atoms bonded together.
 This occurs when the electrons in the 2 Hydrogen atoms interact with eachother to form a bond, which is more stable than the electrons residing on one atom alone.
 This forms the molecule H2, which exists as a gas.

 The researchers cooled down Hydrogen gas to very low temperatures under pressures of around 5 million times Earth’s atmosphere.
 This forces H2 molecules to come together, with the bonds between them breaking to form a clump of protons held together by a cloud of electrons – a metal.
 These kind of pressures are unheard of on our planet, but scientists think some metallic Hydrogen may exist within gas giant planets like Jupiter.
 If the scientists have made what they say they have, it would be the first metallic Hydrogen ever seen on Earth.

 Why does this matter?

 Metallic Hydrogen could have some revolutionary applications that could totally change technology.
 It is thought to be a superconductor at room temperature, meaning it can conduct electricity with virtually no resistance.
 All currently known superconductors only work at extremely low temperatures.
-Also, if metallic Hydrogen could be converted back into a gas, it would release enormous amounts of pressure – this could potentially be harnessed to power spacecraft or to create electrical power.
+Another suggested application is fuel: if metallic Hydrogen could convert rapidly back into gas, it would release enormous amounts of pressure – this could potentially be harnessed to power spacecraft or produce electricity.

 Should we get excited yet?

 Such impressive claims are controversial, with many being critical of the research.
-First of all, the scientists have made just one tiny sample which may not be repeatable and would require further testing to definitively prove its metallic nature.
+First of all, only one tiny sample has been made, which may not be repeatable.
+It would also require further testing to prove its metallic nature.